apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - The `RegexRegisteredService` service type, deprecated since CAS `6.6.x`, is now removed from the CAS codebase.

 ## Other Stuff

+- Internal cleanup and refactoring efforts to remove duplicate code, particularly when it comes to grouping `@AutoConfiguration` components.
+- Changes to the CAS Gradle build to allow more efficient caching of configuration and build artifacts and reduce overall build times.

 ## Library Upgrades